Publishers Clearing House: Online development

-PCH began selling merchandise in 1985 with two products.
-After a Hershey's Chocolate Cookbook and a diet cookbook sold more than other products, the company began expanding into jewelry, media, collectibles, household products, and others.
-The company also shifted its focus online.
+Beginning in the 1990s, the company shifted its focus online.
 It began selling magazine subscriptions and merchandise on PCH.com in 1996.
+PCH acquired the assets of search company Blingo in 2006, online gaming company Funtank in 2010, mobile marketing company Liquid Wireless in 2012, and internet news aggregator Topix in 2019.

-In 2006, it acquired Blingo Inc., an ad-supported metasearch engine that was later re-branded as PCH Search and Win.
-PCH ran contests on Twitter, Facebook, and Myspace. iPhone apps for slot games and trivia were developed.
+In 2006, PCH acquired Blingo Inc., an ad-supported metasearch engine that was later re-branded as PCH Search and Win.
+PCH ran contests on Twitter, Facebook, and Myspace, and developed iPhone apps for slot games and trivia.
 The company created online play-and-win sites like PCH Games (formerly Candystand) and PCHQuiz4Cash, with air-hockey and video poker games.

 In December 2010, PCH acquired Funtank and its online gaming site Candystand.com.
 In 2011, PCH promoted a "$5,000 every week for life" sweepstakes in TV ads and the front page of AOL.com.
-The following year the company acquired a mobile marketing company, Liquid Wireless.
-The company utilized, then stopped then started again utilizing coregistration (through other websites) to expand its customer base.
+The following year, the company acquired a mobile marketing company, Liquid Wireless.
+At times, the company utilized co-registration through other websites to expand its customer base.

 In 2008, a PCH spokesperson said the digital properties were intended to attract younger consumers.
 By 2013, the internet had become PCH's primary channel of interaction with consumers.
-The New York Times described the digital transition as "part of an overall effort to collect information on Web users, show them advertisements and use the registration information for PCH’s mailing lists."
+The New York Times described the digital transition as "part of an overall effort to collect information on Web users, show them advertisements and use the registration information for PCH's mailing lists."

+Wide Open Media publishing

 In 2020, PCH acquired digital publisher Wide Open Media Group, publisher of websites Wide Open Spaces, Wide Open Country, and FanBuzz.

+These publications focus on particular topics.
+Wide Open Spaces is about outdoors lifestyle; the editorial director was Rachael Schultz, formerly of Insider and Hearst Communications.
+Wide Open Country focuses on country music, and is based in Nashville.
+The sports publication FanBuzz previously belonged to Cox Media Group.

+According to Schultz, PCH ended its operation of Wide Open Media in March 2024.

+Bankruptcy filing

+On April 9, 2025, PCH filed for Chapter 11 bankruptcy protection in an effort to eliminate its mail-order and magazine businesses.
+The company reported approximately $40 million in debts to unsecured creditors, total liabilities exceeding $65 million, and less than $12 million in assets.
+On June 30, 2025, the online sweepstakes company ARB Interactive received court approval to acquire the assets for $7.1 million.
+Under the purchase agreement, ARB terminated payments to previous winners of PCH sweepstakes.
+The company plans to protect future winners through FDIC-insured escrow accounts.